GerHobbelt/pthread-win32/docs/README.md

 not been the case with recent releases.
 Binary compatibility and consequently library file naming has not changed over this time either so it should not cause any problems.

+NOTE: Changes to the platform ABI can cause the library ABI to change and the current version numbering system does not account for this.

 The fourth is commonly used for the build number, but will be reserved for future use.